DaviZCodes/arter-generative-ai/README.md

 I'm using Replicate.com's free scribble API - https://replicate.com/jagilley/controlnet-scribble.

 The free version is very limited, so the image generation might not load sometimes due to error 402.
+If the image generation is not working, send me a message.